There's a lot of stigma around the use of formula which in turn leads to many moms delaying the switch to it.

 - No artificial preservatives, chemicals, flavors or colors.

 Even though Holle is one of the best, it still contains maltodextrin, but at least it's an organic maltodextrin.

 That aside, this is a top quality organic formula and one of the most popular available.

-HiPP is the other popular organic formula on the market.
+HiPP is the other popular organic baby formula on the market.

 They make 3 different versions which are available, each with slight variations.
 The reason for this is that each country they're available in has different regulations.

 All of them are a great choice, but are different in some ways.

 - The German version is the only one that contains probiotics.